Mr. Blue Sky

-"Mr. Blue Sky" is a song by the Electric Light Orchestra (ELO), featured on the band's seventh studio album Out of the Blue (1977).
+"Mr. Blue Sky" is a song by Electric Light Orchestra (ELO), featured on the band's seventh studio album Out of the Blue (1977).
 Written and produced by frontman Jeff Lynne, the song forms the fourth and final track of the "Concerto for a Rainy Day" suite on side three of the original double album.
 "Mr. Blue Sky" was the second single to be taken from Out of the Blue, peaking at number 6 on the UK Singles Chart and number 35 on the US Billboard Hot 100.

 Promotional copies were released on blue vinyl, like the album from which the single was issued.
 Due to its popularity and frequent use in multiple television shows and films, it has sometimes been described as the band's signature song.

 Inspiration

 In a BBC Radio interview, Lynne talked about writing "Mr. Blue Sky" after locking himself away in a Swiss chalet and attempting to write ELO's follow-up to A New World Record: